youssef-mansor/TheAgentCompany/workspaces/README.md

 Please note you also need to add LLM keys to `config.toml`.
 Please follow OpenHands documentation to complete the setup.

 Then you can launch the agent and prompt it with the task.
-The examinee is required to do all the work and persist them under `/workspace` directory.
+At the moment, with OpenHands, you need to do it manually.
+You could prompt the agent with, say,

+> Complete the task in /instruction/task.md

 ### Step 4: Run Evaluation